DownD/MetinPythonLib/README.md

     Finds a path between 2 points using A* Jump Point Search(https://github.com/fgenesis/tinypile) solves any path tested in less then 200ms.<br>

   - SendPacket(\<int\>size,\<bytearray\>buffer) return None<br>
-    Sends a packet to the server bypassing any encryption set<br>
+    Sends a packet to the server bypassing any encryption set.<br>

   - SendAttackPacket(\<int\>vid,\<byte\>type)<br>
-    Sends an attack packet to the server, the type is usually 0<br>
+    Sends an attack packet to the server, the type is usually 0.<br>

   - SendStatePacket(\<float\>x,\<float\>y,\<float\>rotation_angle,\<byte\>eFunc, \<byte\>uArgs)<br>
-    Sends a packet containing the current state of the main player, can be used to change position,rotation and attack state on server side only)<br>
+    Sends a packet containing the current state of the main player, can be used to change position,rotation and attack state on server side only)
     The value eFunc can take the fallowing values: CHAR_STATE_ATTACK,CHAR_STATE_STOP,CHAR_STATE_WALK<br>
     If eFunc == CHAR_STATE_ATTACK then the uArgs value can take one of the following values:
         - CHAR_STATE_ARG_HORSE_ATTACK1